Shimakh/Ames-Housing-Project/README.md

 error.

 Using correlation and one hot encoding we find the most important variables.
-Then we use clustering to
+Then we try different models around those variable

-make our model around those variable.
+to see which one work the best.

+This data set provides an opportunity to compare the effectiveness of various modeling approaches for regression models.

 ## Solution

-As our model we use clustering.
+We use different models and the compare the result.

 ## Benchmark

-A naive benchmark would be the the mean and the median oof the sale price.
+A naive benchmark would be the the mean and the median of the sale price.

 ## Performance Metric